On The Empirical Effectiveness of Unrealistic Adversarial Hardening Against Realistic Adversarial Attacks: Botnet Traffic Detection

-Ultimately, we explain the success of PGD in protecting against FENCE by two facts: (1) both PGD and FENCE examples lay close, and (2) both FENCE and PGD apply the highest perturbation to the same feature.
+Ultimately, we explain the success of PGD in protecting against FENCE by two facts: (1) both PGD and FENCE examples follow the same direction and are similarly aggressive, (2) both FENCE and PGD apply the highest perturbation to the same feature.

 \textbf{}